 Your routine has not only disrupted your family’s life, but it also has completely thrown off the routine of our pets.
-Dogs are living their best lives with their companions at home most of the day and weekend.
+Dogs are living their best lives with their companions at home most of the day and on weekends.
 Cats?
 They are still up for debate as more introverted.
 But once you start moving toward a normal routine of work, school, and activities, your pet may experience separation anxiety.
 Putting on your coat, grabbing your shoes, and jingling your keys are red flags that you are leaving soon.
 How can you help reduce destructive behavior?

 First, don't lock them up.
 If your pet is feeling separation anxiety, locking them away from a certain area of the house does not eliminate the issue.
 Cats and dogs enjoy looking outside so find a place where they can watch squirrels and cars; if they can be destructive while you are out, find a way they can be sectioned off in a portion of the house.
 But don’t shift from working from home on a Monday to locking them up on a Tuesday.
 For some, it has been months of a new norm with you by their side all day.

 When heading back to work, your pet may need to slowly ease back to a routine alone.
-Dogs and cats need a lot more sleep than humans so find a way to reward when they are relaxing.
-We normally only think of treating our pets to when they listen, but keeping a relaxing pet happy and calm can help the transition.
+Dogs and cats need a lot more sleep than humans so find a way to reward them when they are relaxing.
+We normally only think of treating our pets when they listen, but keeping a relaxing pet happy and calm can help the transition.
 Think of a special treat for relaxed behavior.

 Create a routine with bedtimes for not only the kids but for the whole family.
 Pets thrive best in a routine.
 Set a time for them to be walked and fed in the early morning.
 Helping them use their energy prior to you leaving the house helps them prepare versus becoming distressed.
 Set time aside after work to play and pay attention to your pets.
 Cuddle and pet them at night so they know you will always come home.